MarcoZufferli/marcozufferli.github.io/content/posts/test.md

 > This is what happens in my home lab; [in this case](https://www.youtube.com/watch?t=1309&v=gzqq2r6cZjc&feature=youtu.be), however, the "KRB\_AP\_REP" packet is sent first by the AP Back-End to the AP Front-End and then  ([as already told](#12)) another "KRB\_AP\_REP" is sent from the AP Front End to the Client.

-**Finaly** the AP Front-End has successfully authenticated to the AP Back-End on behalf of the Client.
+In this way, the AP Front-End has successfully authenticated to the AP Back-End on behalf of the Client.

 ## **Constrained Delegation (Use any authentication Protocol) / Protocol Transition**